projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 requested from non-secure world.

-To design the "one VM, two worlds" architecture, there is a single UOS/VM structure per-UOS in the hypervisor, but two vCPU structures that save non-secure/secure world virtual logical processor states respectively.
+To design the "one VM, two worlds" architecture, there is a single User VM structure per-User VM in the hypervisor, but two vCPU structures that save non-secure/secure world virtual logical processor states respectively.